-I am a Research Assistant in Epidemiology at the UK Small Area Health Statistics Unit (SAHSU), part of the MRC-PHE Centre for Environment and Health.
+I am PhD candidate in Environmental Epidemiology at the School of Public Health and a part-time Research Assistant in Epidemiology at the UK Small Area Health Statistics Unit (SAHSU), part of the MRC Centre for Environment and Health.

 I was trained in Biomedical Sciences at the “Universitat Autònoma de Barcelona (UAB)” and also hold a Master’s in Health Promotion by the “Universitat de Girona (UdG)”, Spain.
 My professional experience extends from lab-based research mainly in cancer molecular biology to epidemiological research, through my post as a Research Assistant in Epidemiology both at the Girona Cancer Registry, Spain and at SAHSU.